Geocodio/docs/source.html.md

 *Released on January 11, 2023*

 * Introduced `census2022` data append (the `census` data append will now default to `census2022`)
-* `stateleg` data append now returns redistricted boundaries for all states except KY, MS, NJ, LA, MT and VA.
+* `stateleg` data append now returns redistricted boundaries for all states except MS, NJ, LA, MT and VA.
 For these states, use `stateleg-next` to get redistricted data instead

 *Released on May 19, 2022*